First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 The LHCb detector~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002} is a single-arm forward spectrometer covering the pseudorapidity range $2 < \eta < 5$.
 Detector elements include: a silicon-strip vertex detector (VELO) surrounding the $pp$ interaction region~\cite{LHCb-DP-2014-001}; a tracking system, consisting of detectors upstream and downstream of a dipole magnet with a bending power of about $4{\mathrm{\,T\,m}}$, that provides a measurement of the momentum, $p$, of charged particles~\cite{LHCb-DP-2013-003,LHCb-DP-2017-001}; two ring-imaging Cherenkov (RICH) detectors that are able to discriminate between different species of charged hadrons~\cite{LHCb-DP-2012-003}; and a calorimeter system able to identify and measure the energy of electrons and photons~\cite{LHCb-DP-2020-001}.

 The online event selection is performed by a trigger~\cite{LHCb-DP-2012-004,LHCb-DP-2019-001}.
 At the hardware trigger stage, events are required to have a muon with high transverse momentum (\pt) or a hadron, photon or electron with high transverse energy (\et) in the calorimeters.
-The software trigger performs a full event reconstruction and requires a secondary vertex formed of either multiple tracks~\cite{BBDT,LHCb-PROC-2015-018} or two high-\pt tracks alongside a high-\et photon~\cite{LHCb-PUB-2012-002}, both consistent with the decay of a \bquark hadron.
+The software trigger performs a full event reconstruction and requires that the signal decay candidates contain a secondary vertex consistent with the decay of a \bquark hadron formed of either multiple tracks~\cite{BBDT,LHCb-PROC-2015-018} or two high-\pt tracks alongside a high-\et photon~\cite{LHCb-PUB-2012-002}.